Workplace Sexual Assault Lawyer in Ohio

 Andy Goldwasser's practice is built on institutional accountability.
 These organizations have resources and legal teams focused on limiting their exposure.
 Having an attorney with the experience to take on large institutional defendants makes a material difference in outcome.

-Temporary Staffing Agencies When a staffing agency places a worker who commits an assault, the agency may share liability if it failed to conduct adequate background checks or supervision.
+When a staffing agency places a worker who commits an assault, the agency may share liability if it failed to conduct adequate background checks or supervision.

-Supervisors and Managers Individuals in supervisory roles who use their authority to commit or facilitate an assault can face personal civil liability in addition to employer liability.
+Individuals in supervisory roles who use their authority to commit or facilitate an assault can face personal civil liability in addition to employer liability.

-Franchise or Parent Companies Parent companies and franchisors can sometimes be held liable for assaults at affiliated locations, depending on the level of operational control they exercise.
+Parent companies and franchisors can sometimes be held liable for assaults at affiliated locations, depending on the level of operational control they exercise.

-Third-Party Contractors and Vendors Organizations that allow outside contractors or vendors onto their premises may be liable if they failed to vet those individuals or protect employees from known risks.
+Organizations that allow outside contractors onto their premises may be liable if they failed to vet those individuals or protect employees from known risks.

 First Steps After a Sexual Assault at Work